AryaDuhan/Whatsapp-BOT/README.md

 ## ✨ Core Features

 - **🤖 Automated Attendance Tracking**: The bot automatically sends a confirmation message after your class ends.
-Simply reply "yes", "no", or "mass bunk" to log your attendance.
+Simply reply "yes", "no", "mass bunk", or "holiday" to log your attendance.
 - **🔔 Smart Reminders**: Never miss a class again.
 Get a WhatsApp reminder 10 minutes before each scheduled class.
-- **📸 AI Timetable Parser**: Simply send a screenshot of your timetable, and the bot will use AI to read it, extract all your classes, and add them to your schedule automatically.
+- **📸 AI Timetable Parser**: Use the `/image` command to send a screenshot of your timetable, and the bot will use AI to read it and add your classes automatically.
 - **📊 Detailed Reports**: Get an instant overview of your attendance for all subjects or dive deep into the statistics for a specific class.
 - **⚠️ Low Attendance Alerts**: The bot proactively warns you if your attendance for any subject drops below 75%.
 - **💬 Natural Language Commands**: Add your schedule using simple, human-readable commands (e.g., `/add Math on Monday at 10:00 for 2`).
-- **✏️ Interactive Editing**: Easily edit any detail of an existing class with the conversational `/edit` command.
+- **✏️ Interactive Editing**: Easily edit any detail of an existing class—including total classes, attended, and mass bunked—with the conversational `/edit` command.
 - **🌍 Full Timezone Support**: Configure your local timezone to ensure reminders are always accurate, no matter where you are.
-- **✅ Confirmation for Subject Removal**: To prevent accidental deletions, the bot asks for a "yes" or "no" confirmation before removing a subject from your schedule.

-## 🛡️ Enterprise-Grade Security

-This bot was built with a security-first approach, implementing multiple layers of protection to ensure your data is safe and the service is reliable.

-- **Input Validation & Sanitization**: Protects against all common injection attacks (XSS, NoSQL, Command Injection) by validating and sanitizing all user input.
-- **Rate Limiting & Abuse Prevention**: A sliding-window rate limiter prevents spam and brute-force attacks by limiting the number of messages and commands a user can send.
-- **User Blocking System**: Automatically blocks users who exhibit malicious behavior, with an escalating block duration for repeat offenders.
-- **End-to-End Encryption**: Utilizes AES-256-GCM encryption for sensitive data stored in the database.
-- **Secure Session Management**: Ensures that user sessions are secure and protected against hijacking.
-- **Comprehensive Error Handling**: A robust error handler with a circuit-breaker pattern prevents crashes and ensures the bot remains stable.
-- **Performance Monitoring**: Actively monitors system resources to prevent resource exhaustion and ensure smooth operation.
-- **Detailed Audit Logging**: Securely logs all critical security events for monitoring and threat analysis.

-## 🐞 Bug Fixes
+## ⭐ New Features & Recent Changes

-A log of issues that have been resolved to improve bot stability and user experience.
+A lot has been added to make the bot more powerful and user-friendly!

-- **Conversational Command Failures**: Fixed a critical bug where the bot would not recognize replies during an `/edit` session.
+- **📈 Attendance Summary Command (`/summary`)**: Get a quick, scannable summary of your attendance for all subjects, including how many classes you can miss or need to attend to maintain a 75% average.
+- **➗ Breakeven Calculator (`/breakeven`)**: Calculate exactly how many classes you can afford to miss or need to attend for a specific subject to reach a target percentage.
+- **📅 Daily Schedule Commands (`/monday`, `/tuesday`, etc.)**: Quickly view your schedule for any day of the week.
+- **🖼️ Image Command (`/image`)**: A dedicated command to initiate the AI timetable parsing flow, which now includes a disclaimer about potential inaccuracies.
+- **🎉 Holiday Attendance Status**: You can now reply with "holiday" to an attendance confirmation.
+This will mark the class as a holiday and exclude it from your attendance percentage calculation.
+- **Enhanced State Management**: The bot now prevents you from running a new command while another one (like `/edit` or `/image`) is still active, reducing confusion.
+- **Refined Message Formatting**: All bot messages have been overhauled to be cleaner, more professional, and easier to read.

+## 🐞 Bug Fixes & Improvements

+- **Smarter AI Timetable Parser**: The AI prompt has been significantly improved to better handle complex timetables with merged cells, extraneous text, and varied time formats.
-- **Image Parsing Crash:** Fixed a critical bug that caused the bot to crash when it received an image because the `downloadMedia` function was not accessible.
+- **Image Parsing Crash Fix**: Resolved a critical bug that caused the bot to crash when receiving an image because the `downloadMedia` function was not accessible.
-- **Media Message Crash:** Fixed a crash that occurred when a user sent a media file (like an image).
-- **Command Crash:** Resolved an error that caused the bot to crash whenever any command was used.
-- **Non-Command Message Crash:** Corrected a bug that made the bot crash when receiving any regular text message.
-- **Incorrect Name Registration:** Stopped the bot from incorrectly saving a new user's first message as their name.
-- **Faulty Attendance Keyword Matching:** Prevented the bot from misinterpreting casual words (like "yo") as an attendance confirmation.
+- **State Management Fixes**: Corrected issues where the bot would lose track of a user's state during multi-step commands.
+- **Timezone Recognition**: The bot now correctly interprets common shortcuts like "india" during the registration process.
+- **Duplicate Subject Prevention**: The AI parser is now smarter and prevents the creation of duplicate subjects for classes that occur on different days.

 ## 🚀 Getting Started